 Mötley Crüe – Bringing the Theatre of Pain 30 Years Later

 Recorded in five months, between January and May of 1985, Theatre of Pain was the culmination of one of Vince Neil’s hardest life experiences with his drunken-driving manslaughter arrest, for which the album was dedicated to Hanoi Rocks’ Drummer Nicholas “Razzle” Dingley.
-Interestingly, it was produced at three different studios: Pasha Music House, Cherokee Studios, and Record Plant West in Hollywood, California by Tom Werman (Cheap Trick, Poison).
-Clocking in at 35:16, listeners were treated to ten tracks of everything from Hair Metal to retrospective ballads beginning with “City Boy Blues;” a mid-tempo piece with riffs galore.
+Interestingly, it was produced at three different studios: Pasha Music House, Cherokee Studios, and Record Plant West in Hollywood, California, by Tom Werman (Cheap Trick, Poison).
+Clocking in at 35:16, listeners were treated to ten tracks of everything from Hair Metal to retrospective ballads, beginning with “City Boy Blues,” a mid-tempo piece with riffs galore.
 For this record, Neil’s voice had a bite with his inflections.
-His delivery had a swagger that screamed city boy as he sang of fighting between staying with his chick in the country, or living it up in the city.
+His delivery had a swagger that screamed city boy as he sang of fighting between staying with his chick in the country or living it up in the city.

 The mid-tempo “Tonight (We Need a Lover)” had the hallmarks of another power ballad…except when Neil sings, “The taste of love, it might be yours/Slide down my knees taste my sword/Can you feel the power inside tonight?”
-Ratcheting up the tempo, “Use It Or Lose It” was a high-octane tune of living life to the fullest, even going to excess, because life is short as the band names celebrities that died young.
-Then there is “Save Our Souls” which is a brooding track of social commentary of gangbangers, junkies, and prostitution, hoping they still make it to heaven.
-Furthermore, “Raise Your Hands to Rock” was The Crüe ’s most anthemic tune of Theatre of Pain as there are riffs aplenty set to a sway-driving beat while they chant and sing about growing up to be the rockers they are, and to follow one’s dreams.
+Ratcheting up the tempo, “Use It Or Lose It” was a high-octane tune of living life to the fullest, even going to excess, because life is short, as the band names celebrities who died young.
+Then there is “Save Our Souls,” which is a brooding track of social commentary of gangbangers, junkies, and prostitution, hoping they still make it to heaven.
+Furthermore, “Raise Your Hands to Rock” was The Crüe ’s most anthemic tune of Theatre of Pain, as there are riffs aplenty set to a sway-driving beat while they chant and sing about growing up to be the rockers they are, and to follow one’s dreams.
 Closing out Theatre of Pain is “Fight for Your Rights,” a fitting anthem of an all-inclusive society that deserves the same thing.
-This piece has a simple melody and beat for an issue that has plagued man since the dawn, and will continue to be relevant through Theatre of Pain’s next thirty years.
+This piece has a simple melody and beat for an issue that has plagued man since the dawn and will continue to be relevant through Theatre of Pain’s next thirty years.

 Ultimately, Theatre of Pain, with its themes of excess, love of Rock music and fans, and equality, is a well-rounded album that added an early notch on Mötley Crüe’s belt in their illustrious and storied career.
-It spoke to the kids of its era, and continues to speak to its faithful followers as well as their kids that followed.
+It spoke to the kids of its era and continues to speak to its faithful followers as well as the kids that followed.
 Many would say Theatre of Pain was the gateway for Girls, Girls, Girls two years later.
 Showing they were still as Heavy Metal as ever, The Crüe returned in 1989 with their most balanced record, Dr. Feelgood.
 For fans young and old, Theatre of Pain is an essential part of Mötley Crüe history three decades later as the band set to say farewell.

 fbaf4d78412cc8cfd102102136759d58